nayankr03/Bank-Management-System/README.md

-Here’s a polished and professional version of your GitHub README for the **Bank Management System** project:

----

 ## 💳 Bank Management System

 A desktop application built with **Java** and **MySQL** to simulate a basic ATM.
 It features a user-friendly GUI for managing customer accounts and performing essential banking operations such as mini-statements, fast cash withdrawals, and secure PIN changes.